-All-girls school with strong leadership
+All-girls school with strong college support

-The school is housed in a former Catholic school with wood floors, and cubbies and hooks for coats.
+The school is housed in a former Roman Catholic school with wood floors, and cubbies and hooks for coats.
 Classrooms are spacious.
 An old-fashioned combination gym and auditorium (called a "gymatorium") is located across the street.

 Sports include archery, basketball, rugby, soccer and track and field.
 The school is partnered with PowerPlay, an all-female sports organization with all-female coaches.

 The Young Women's Leadership Foundation helps support many activities, including dance, digital photography and other arts.
 Nearly all girls participate.